-We have entered into employment agreements with Leonard Liptak, Chief Executive Officer; Melinda Hungerman, former Chief Financial Officer; Sung Kim, Chief Technology Officer; and Mark Murphy, former Chief Growth Officer.
+We have entered into employment agreements with Leonard Liptak, Chief Executive Officer; Melinda Hungerman, former Chief Financial Officer; Mr. Dow, our current Chief Financial Officer, Sung Kim, Chief Technology Officer; and Mark Murphy, former Chief Growth Officer.
 The executives' employment agreements provide, or provided, for "at will" employment until terminated by the executive or the Company.
 Ms. Hungerman served as Chief Financial Officer until February 28, 2023, and then served as Vice President of Finance until June 22, 2023, at which point her employment was terminated.
 Mr. Murphy served as Chief Growth Officer until July 28, 2023, at which point his employment agreement was modified to reduce his base salary to \$150,000 and provide that Mr. Murphy would serve in the non-executive officer role of Lead Faculty.

-Mr. Liptak, Ms. Hungerman, Mr. Kim, and Mr. Murphy are, or were, entitled to receive an annual base salary of \$500,000, \$270,000, \$300,000, and \$195,000 respectively, and performance-based incentive compensation up to 75%, 50%, 50% and 65% of base salary, respectively, at such time and such performance thresholds to be determined from time to time by our Board of Directors.
+Mr. Liptak, Ms. Hungerman, Mr. Dow, Mr. Kim, and Mr. Murphy are, or were, entitled to receive an annual base salary of \$500,000, \$270,000, \$285,000, \$300,000, and \$195,000 respectively, and performance-based incentive compensation up to 75%, 50%, 50%, 50% and 65% of base salary, respectively, at such time and such performance thresholds to be determined from time to time by our Board of Directors.
 Such incentive compensation may take the form of cash or stock payments.
 Mr. Liptak, Ms. Hungerman, Mr. Kim and Mr. Murphy were also granted one-time equity grants of 1.7%, 0.5%, 1.7% and 0.3% of our outstanding equity at the time of the closing of our business combination in December 2022, respectively.
+Mr. Dow received an equity award in connection with his initial employment with the company equal to approximately 0.9% of our outstanding equity.